Bellaire TX Real Estate & Neighborhood Guide

 For updated information regarding Bellaire real estate pricing and trend analysis, please contact Paige Martin at Paige@HoustonProperties.com.

-Bellaire TX single-family homes can range from old bungalow houses to more luxurious two story houses.
-Like most properties in the area, older homes in Bellaire have lower sub-$500,000 market prices, while new construction can go for up to $1,900,000.
+Bellaire TX single-family homes can range from old bungalow houses to more luxurious two-story custom-built homes.
+Like most properties in the area, older homes have lower sub-$500,000 market prices, while new construction can go for up to $2,000,000.

-On average, single-family homes in Bellaire feature three to four bedrooms, with 2 and a half baths.
+On average, single-family homes feature three to four bedrooms, with 2 and a half baths.

 The average Bellaire housing lot measures 75 feet by 130 feet, considerably bigger than comparable lots in West University.
 These bigger lots can accommodate detached car garages, swimming pools, or sprawling front and back yards.
 Bellaire offers both space and accessibility, in addition to more competitive prices.

 Townhomes can also come in different architectural styles and feature front and back yards.
-This type of housing is typically more accessible to young families and professionals and can be cheaper to maintain than single-family homes.
+This type of housing is typically more accessible and can be cheaper to maintain than single-family homes.

 There are no high rise condos in Bellaire, but there are condo units available in mid-rise or multi-level townhouses.

 There are condos available in the surrounding areas including:

 As featured on Fox News in the Morning, the Houston Business Journal, Houston Chronicle, and Houston Magazine, Paige Martin – a consistent Top Producing Broker-Associate and the owner of HoustonProperties.com – is ranked amongst the very top Keller Williams agents in the Houston area.